djeada/Simple-Web-Server/README.md

 # Simple-Web-Server
 Using Python to create an HTTP server.
-The program can serve a single html on a specified port.
+The program can serve a single html file on a specified port.
 It can be run on the command line or imported into another program.

 <h1>What is HTTP?</h1>
 HTTP is a stateless request/response protocol.
 To display a web page, the client sends a request to the server, which in turn sends the page back to the client.
 The client then displays the page.